pkp/pkp-docs/learning-ojs/en/production-publication.md

 ![](./assets/learning-ojs3.2-ed-prod-multimedia-component-edit.png)

 Now go back to the submission to upload an HTML stylesheet to display your multimedia file.
-See below for instructions on how to **Add  galley files**.
+See below for instructions on how to **Add  Galley Files**.
 In addition, when you upload the file:
 * Label the galley according to the multimedia file type (e.g., MP3, MP4, Image)
 * Select **HTML Stylesheet** from the **Article Component** dropdown
 * Upload the HTML file you prepared with at least the minimum code (instructions above)